Arunprakash-A/Swin-T-TamilHCR/README.md

 This repository contains all the necessary files to reproduce the results presented in the paper "<b>Robust Tamil Handwritten Character Recognition using Vision Transformers.</b>" Follow the instructions below to set up the environment and run the experiments.

 ## Set up the environment
- - We recommend using `conda` to setup up the python environment
+ - We recommend using `conda` to set up the Python environment
- - DDownload the Anaconda distribution specific to your operating system (we used Ubuntu) from [link](https://www.anaconda.com/download/success)
+ - Download the Anaconda distribution specific to your operating system (we used Ubuntu) from [link](https://www.anaconda.com/download/success)
  - Open a terminal and execute the following commands to install Anaconda:
     - `wget https://repo.anaconda.com/archive/Anaconda3-2024.10-1-Linux-x86_64.sh`
     - `bash Anaconda3-2024.10-1-Linux-x86_64.sh`
  - Clone this repository and navigate to the project directory:
     - `git clone https://github.com/Arunprakash-A/Swin-T-TamilHCR`
     - `cd Swin-T-TamilHCR`
  - Create the environment using `environment.yml`.
-The default environment name is `.research`, but you can use different one if needed:
+The default environment name is `.research`, but you can use a different one if needed:
     - `conda env create -f environment.yml`
     - `conda env create -f environment.yml -n env_name`  # Replace <env_name> with a custom name
  - Activate the environment: